 Although this might sound rosy, there are several important limitations that one should keep in mind.

-More importantly, as already mentioned, initial offered stipends tend to be merit based.
-If you are on a waiting list, particularly in less well-funded departments, you may not be offered an automatic tuition waiver or stipend.
+In my own experience in several graduate programs, international students were far less likely to receive full tuition breaks and stipends, although I can only speculate about the motivation behind this or how widespread the practice is.
+Additionally, if you are on a waiting list, particularly in less well-funded departments, you may not be offered an automatic tuition waiver or stipend.
 Even in these cases, there are usually teaching opportunities and departmental research that can provide the waiver and a salary.
 However, this requirement will put you at a disadvantage relative to the more sought-after students who receive the stipend and waiver without any work requirement in return.

 You need to work for it

 Most waivers and stipends in psychology departments come with a standard teaching, research, and academic performance requirement.
-Yes, you get paid to go to graduate school, and teaching and research are standard components of getting a Ph.D., but you will need to work hard and perform well.
+Yes, you get paid to go to graduate school, and teaching and research are standard components of getting a PhD, but you will need to work hard and perform well.

-While stipends and tuition waivers are usually guaranteed for the first few years of a Ph.D. program, students often fend for themselves after that.
+While stipends and tuition waivers are usually guaranteed for the first few years of a PhD program, students often fend for themselves after that.
 There are usually options for research, teaching, or grants to give additional support after the first few years, but they’re not guaranteed, and they require additional time commitments not needed for the first few years.

-Yes, you will likely get paid to go to graduate school, in Ph.D. programs, but not enough to live on.
+Yes, you will likely get paid to do a PhD program, but not enough to live on.
 Many students need to work, at least part-time, to support themselves.
 Students who don’t work either live on a shoestring budget (think oatmeal for breakfast and rice and beans for lunch and dinner), or have savings, family support, or loans.
-It’s far better than the astronomical tuitions with no stipend at the undergraduate level, but it’s hardly what one might want to start a family.
+It’s far better than the astronomical tuitions with no stipend at the undergraduate level, but it’s hardly what one might need to support a family.